Ford and McDonald’s are building car parts together. Wait, what?

 Miewelski has been working on sustainability at Ford for 20 years now, and she readily admits that, when she started, she had no clue that building cars out of agricultural waste was in its DNA.
 But digging through Ford archives, she learned that Henry Ford had worked on incorporating soybeans into enamels and paints, and wheat straw into steering wheels.
 It seems likely his motive was thrift rather than the environment, but practically speaking, those old ideas feel new again today.

-Her first sustainabIlity breakthrough at Ford was a soy-based foam, which could be used in seat backs and cushions.
+Her first sustainability breakthrough at Ford was a soy-based foam, which could be used in seat backs and cushions.
 But the breakthrough was about more than material science.
 It was part of a new business model at Ford: The foam was shared with John Deere and a few furniture companies for use in their products, too, completely freely.
 “Initially . . . we talked with our legal team and [knew] we had some intellectual property, and we decided within the environmental space we should not charge licensing fees,” says Miewelski.
 “And that’s something that got us geeked in the lab.
 It really is considered a noncompetitive space for us, and I’m really proud of that fact.”

-Ford has introduced a dozen sustainable material projects into its vehicles to date, including coconut fiber mats in the Focus, rice hull electrical covers in the F150, and a cellulose-based composite that recycles paper waste to replace the fiberglass that’s in conventional center console and cupholders.
+Ford has introduced a dozen sustainable material projects into its vehicles to date, including coconut fiber mats in the Focus, rice hull electrical covers in the F150, and a cellulose-based composite that recycles paper waste to replace the fiberglass that’s in conventional center consoles and cupholders.
 The latter is another example of how emerging materials that repurpose waste can actually benefit a car’s overall performance and production, alongside the environment: The cellulose alternative was 1.5 pounds lighter than the fiberglass Ford had been using—which had required an energy-heavy high-temperature manufacturing process that’s technically difficult for factory workers.
 And it’s just unpleasant work, too.
 “They don’t like handling fiberglass,” says Miewelski.
 “It makes you itchy.”
 Paper pulp doesn’t.

 As for Ford’s work in the coffee space, Miewelski admits that one car company alone can only make a small dent in the massive pile of chaff out there.
 And frankly, reducing the sins of one piece of plastic in a car makes a small dent in the greater ills of new car production.
 But she imagines that other companies take advantage of this open IP and use the material for themselves, while corporations in general can work together to feed the circular economy.